MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 ##### Networking

 Application Gateway and Azure Load Balancer use health probes to detect endpoint status.
 If a probe fails, new inbound connections to the unhealthy instance are stopped, while outbound connectivity remains unaffected.
-Health probes are set up to perform a simple HTTP test checking for a file's existence, returning an HTTP 200 to the load balancer, if successful.
+Health probes are set up to perform an HTTP test checking for a file's existence, returning an HTTP 200 to the load balancer, if successful.

 ##### Managed disks